sedostheatre/sedos.co.uk/input/events/sedos-christmas-get-together.md

 Celebrate the end of lockdown 2.0 with quiz master extraordinaire James Franey, who returns to our small screens on Tuesday 1 December with a festive night of fun and games.

 Christmas sparkles, jumpers, hats and general festive attire encouraged and yes, there might be a mini-sing along!
 Plus, who knows, we might get set free at midnight.

+The virtual doors will open at 7.45pm, for an 8pm start.

 **What do you need to do to join in with the festivities?**